JasperFx/wolverine/docs/guide/http/messaging.md

-# Publishing Messages from HTTP Endpoints
+# Sending Messages from HTTP Endpoints

 ::: tip
 You can also use `IMessageBus` directly from an MVC Controller or a Minimal API method, but